-3 General features of the Iridium global satellite EGC system
+3 General features of the Iridium Global Satellite EGC SafetyCast service

-- 3.1 All navigable waters of the world are covered by satellites in the Iridium global satellite system.
-Reception of EGC messages is normally not affected by the position of the ship within the ocean region, atmospheric conditions or time of day. - 3.2 Area calls are addressed to a geographical area, whereas group calls are addressed to groups of ships: - .1 Area calls can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
-Area calls will be received automatically by any receiver within the area.
-To receive coastal warnings, the EGC receiver must be set up with appropriate B_1 and B_2 codes where the B_1 code is the designator of the defined area and the B_2 code is the subject indicator (see section 13.4). - .2 Group calls will be received automatically by any ship whose EGC receiver acknowledges the unique group identity associated with a particular message. - 3.3 The Iridium network enables the promulgation of Maritime Safety Information (MSI), SAR information and other urgent safety related messages to vessels.
-Messages are initiated via a secure, web-based portal that Iridium will make available to MSI providers (see example in Annex 3 below), or by such other means of access as may be agreed.
+3.1 All navigable waters of the world are covered by satellites in the Iridium global satellite service.
+Reception of EGC-Iridium SafetyCast messages is normally not affected by the position of the ship, atmospheric conditions or time of day.

+3.2 Area calls are addressed to a geographical area, whereas group calls are addressed to groups of ships:

+.1 Area calls can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user-defined area selected by an information provider.
+Area calls will be received automatically by any Iridium ECC-SafetyCast receiver within the area.
+To receive coastal warnings, the ECC-Iridium SafetyCast receiver must be set up with appropriate coastal warning codes. (see section 12.3).
+Ocean Regions can also be predefined as fixed geographical areas in the Iridium system, where the registered information provider requires this.

+.2 Group calls will be received automatically by any ship whose EGC-IridiumSafetyCast receiver acknowledges the unique group identity associated with a particular message.

+3.3 The Iridium network enables the promulgation of Maritime Safety Information (MSI), SAR related information and other urgent safety related messages to vessels.
+Messages are initiated via a secure, web-based portal that Iridium will make available to MSI/SAR information providers (see example in Annex\Appendix\3 below), or by such other means of access as may be agreed to.
 Using the portal registered information providers will input the text of the message and specify the delivery characteristics for each message.
-The delivery characteristics that the registered information providers specify include message priority, geographic region for distribution, frequency of distribution, and termination of distribution. - 3.4 Registered information providers may elect to have a direct connection to the Iridium gateway using a VPN or dedicated circuit(s).
-Utilizing this interface, the message priority, delivery area, frequency of distribution and termination of distribution are specified by the message originator when the message is sent to the Iridium Safety Gateway for delivery. - 3.5 Each message is queued at a server in the Iridium Safety Gateway and scheduled for delivery.
+The delivery characteristics that the registered information providers specify include message priority, geographic region for distribution, frequency of distribution, and termination of distribution, if applicable.

+3.4 Registered information providers may elect to have a direct connection to the Iridium gateway using a VPN or dedicated circuit(s).
+Utilizing this interface, the message priority, delivery area, frequency of distribution and termination of distribution are specified by the message originator when the message is sent to the Iridium Safety Gateway for delivery.

+3.5 Each message is queued at a server in the Iridium Safety Gateway and scheduled for delivery.
 When queued for delivery, the message is routed to the appropriate teleport(s) for delivery to the satellite(s).
 The message is then routed from the teleport to one, or more, satellite(s) depending on the geographic region for distribution.
 The satellite then utilizes an L-band channel to transmit the message to Iridium maritime mobile terminals.
 If specified by the registered information provider initiating the message, retransmission of the message is performed at specified time intervals for the geographic area.
-A flow diagram for shore-to-ship promulgation of EGC messages is provided in Figures 1 and 2 above. - 3.6 Unique geographic areas are defined for each NAVAREA/METAREA, and for Coastal areas.
-The delivery area for the messages is defined by a set of GPS coordinates which provides the boundary of the delivery area.
+A flow diagram for shore-to-ship promulgation of Iridium EGC\SafetyCast messages is provided in Figures 1 and 2 above.

+3.6 Unique geographic areas are defined for each NAVAREA/METAREA, and for Coastal areas.
+The delivery area for the messages is defined by a set of coordinates which provides the boundary of the delivery area.
 The delivery area for each NAVAREA/METAREA will extend from the coastline of each of the regions to 300 nautical miles beyond the line of demarcation with an adjacent NAVAREA/METAREA.
-This will permit maritime mobile terminals outside of a NAVAREA/METAREA to receive a message in the adjacent region if it is within 300 nautical miles of that NAVAREA/METAREA boundary. - 3.7 Registered information providers have the ability to establish a dynamic delivery area for a message.
-In the event a registered information provider desires to communicate with maritime mobile terminals that are beyond the unique geographic delivery area defined for a specific NAVAREA/METAREA, they can specify an alternate delivery area for a message intended for the unique group ID.
+This will permit maritime mobile terminals outside of a NAVAREA/METAREA to receive a message in the adjacent region if it is within 300 nautical miles of that NAVAREA/METAREA boundary.

+3.7 Registered information providers have the ability to establish a user-defined area for a message, to include circular or rectangular area addressing.